jarom77/CommitArt/README.md

 # Github Commit Art Generator

-This utility generates commit art on the contrubution graphic on the user's Github homepage.
+This utility generates commit art on the contribution graphic on the user's Github homepage.
 It does so by committing a specified amount of times for a given day.

 ## Usage